 The Shuttle Theatre started its activities with a program of jazz performances, coordinated by William Parker, a musician resident in the same street and leader of iSound Unity,î a collective of community musicians.
 A program of poetry readings, coordinated by Miguel Algarin.
 A program of theatre performances was coordinated by Giuseppe Sacchi.
-We had in the beginning a program of art exhibitions, organized by Carlo McCornich and Steve Kaplan which was shifted into The Artist in the First Person, an art program with no curators, coordinated by myself directly with the artist.

-On August 25 of 1984, In Order to Survive, a statement by William Parker, was performed in the middle of the street, in front The Shuttle Theatre.
+We had in the beginning a program of art exhibitions, organized by Carlo McCornich and Steve Kaplan which was shifted into The Artist in the First Person, an art program with no curators, coordinated by William Parker, was peformed in the middle of the street, in front The Shuttle Theatre.
 It was organized by Sound Unity, Plexus, Nuyorican Poets Cafe, L.A.N.D.
 (Local Action for Neighborhood Development), The Shuttle Theatre and other community organizations.
 It was an open call to draw attention to the condition of the starving status of the artist as well as of the child in the community.

-Figure 16 In Order to Survive
+In Order to Survive

-New York, 1984, photo by M. Wheler
+523 East 6th Street, Lower East Side, New York, 1984, photo by M. Wheler